smartcar/javascript-sdk/README.md

 smartcar.addClickHandler({id: '#your-button-id'});
 ```

-Alternatively, you can launch the authorization fow directly:
+Alternatively, you can launch the authorization flow directly:

 ```javascript
 smartcar.openDialog();